Determination of stomatal index

 - Cut a number of 5mm pieces from the middle portion between the lamina and midrib.

-- Boil with chloral hydrate in a test tube placed in a water bath.
+- Boil with chloral hydrate in a test tube and place in a water bath.
 The epidermis separates out.
 Carefully place the epidermis on a slide with the help of a brush along with 1-2 drops of chloral hydrate; cool and then place a cover glass.
 OR

 - cool it under a water tap till the gel is solidified.
 Then the leaf is removed.
 This leaves an imprint of the stomata and epidermal cells on the gel.
 Trace the epidermal cells and stomata with the help of camera lucida.

-- Heat the leaf with chloral hydrate in a test tube on a water bath for 30 min.
+- Heat the leaf with chloral hydrate in a test tube in a water bath for 30 min.